 Ceruloplasmin is the copper binding protein but it also plays a huge part in iron metabolism.
 According to this study, ceruloplasmin is essential to get iron to moves from the cells to plasma.
 Ceruloplasmin doesn’t bind iron but it enable iron to be absorbed in the gut, allows it to bind with transferrin (another protein made in the liver), helps red blood cells form, and just allows proper iron metabolism.

 Ceruloplasmin production depends on a few things.
 Sufficient adrenal and liver function is required to help make this protein.
+Please read that sentence again!
+This is why we usually work on adrenal and liver health FIRST for those dealing with copper issues.
 Ceruloplasmin is also dependent on animal-based retinol, whole food vitamin C, and copper (95% of the copper in the body is found in ceruloplasmin).

 Ceruloplasmin in is the key to regulating copper and iron.
 CP is also needed for neurotransmitter health, amine activation, management of pathogens, and it is important for ATP regulation (aka energy production!)